 Semper Fi Fund: Nonprofit organization providing financial support to injured and critically ill members of America’s Armed Forces.

-Sierra Club Military Families and Veterans Initiative: Sierra Club program for military members, veterans and their families.
+Sierra Club Military Oudoors: Sierra Club program for military members, veterans and their families.
 Program provides opportunities to find adventure, build camaraderie, a sense of mission, and relaxation through outdoor activities.

 Soldiers Angels: Volunteer organization providing aid and comfort to members of the American military and their families.